-van Gogh was born on March 30, 1853, in the village of Zundert in the southern Netherlands, to Reverend Theodorus van Gogh and Anna Cornelia Carbentus.
-His father was a preacher in the Dutch Reformed Church and his mother was the daughter of a bookseller.
+Vincent van Gogh was born on March 30, 1853, in the Brabant village of Zundert in the southern Netherlands, to Reverend Theodorus van Gogh and Anna Cornelia Carbentus.
+His father was a preacher in the Dutch Reformed Church, and his mother was the daughter of a bookseller.
 Four years later, in 1857, the couple had another child, Theo (Theodorus).
-The two brothers went on to form an extremely close lifelong relationship, much of which is documented in extensive written correspondence.
+The two brothers went on to form an extremely close lifelong relationship, much of which is documented in an extensive written correspondence.

-The young Vincent began his formal education in 1860, first at a village school and later at a boarding school.
-As a young boy he began making drawings, a practice that would continue throughout his life.
-Despite his good performance learning languages (French, English, and German), van Gogh left school during the middle of the 1868 academic year, in March.
+At the age of thirteen years old, Vincent started his studies at a secondary school in Tilburg.
+However, despite his good performance learning languages (French, English and German), van Gogh left school in March 1868 during the middle of the academic year.
 His formal education did not continue.

 van Gogh, c.
 1866, around 13 years old